Where everything's made with love

 Sharing is caring!

-3 comments on “You Will Love This Homemade Sloppy Joe Recipe”
+3 comments on “The Best Homemade Sloppy Joe Recipe — A Nebraska Classic”

 1. Sure, once the hamburger is browned.
 It can sit in a slow cooker on low for several hours.
 Check to make sure it doesn't get too dry.
 Can add a little water if it does.